adiwg/mdEditor-doc/record/edit/record-associated.md

 ---

 The **Associated** section is used to connect items with each other.
+This feature should be used when items are related.
+I.E. Products are often the result of projects, and projects often have sub projects.
+All of these can be linked together by means of association.

 > ![](/assets/note_small.png)In ScienceBase **Associated Records **are referred to as** Item Associations**